-Explore the high valley of the River Stour.
-Pass through medieval wasteland, between 16th century farms to the forest of Duncliffe.
-Shrouded in mystery, clamber up to the peak amongst the tall trees of the thick woodland.
-The ground underfoot has produced treasure from the Iron Age and sculpture from the Romans, while the peak provided a base for the Clubmen during the Civil War of the 17th century.
-Return down the steep slopes over the old turnpike ruled by the highwaymen whose actions led to the first police force.
-Make your way across East Stour Common and back through the village, known to be frequented by witches.
+Explore the high tributaries of the River Stour as they meander through the Blackmore Vale.
+Pass through medieval wasteland, along narrow wooded tracks and between 16th century farmsteads to the mysterious forest of Duncliffe.
+Clamber up to the top, hidden amongst the towering trees and under the thick canopy of the woodland.
+The ground underfoot has unearthed treasure from the Iron Age and sculpture from the Romans, while the peak was a base for the notorious Clubmen of the 17th century Civil War.
+Return down the steep slopes and over the old turnpike once ruled by highwaymen, whose actions led to the creation of the first police force.
+Make your way over East Stour Common and back to the village known to be frequented by witches.

 Duration: 2-3 hours